 Undoubtedly, nanomechanics is one of the main areas of studies at nanoscale.
-The study area of nano mechanics includes force and displacement relationships, vibration and frequency analysis, and functional and strain characteristics of nanoscale structures.
-With the emergence of smart materials technology, the discovery of carbon nanotubes [16,17], in the scientific world, the addition of microelectromechanical systems (MEMS) [18-21], and nanoelectromechanical systems (NEMS) [22-26] to research topics has greatly increased the interest in nanomechanics.
+The study area of nano mechanics includes force and

+1Department of Electronic and Automation, Soma Vocational School, Manisa Celal Bayar University, 45500 Soma, Manisa, Türkiye.
+Tel.:+90 236 612 0063 displacement relationships, vibration and frequency analysis, and functional and strain characteristics of nanoscale structures.
+With the emergence of smart materials technology, the discovery of carbon nanotubes [16,17], in scientific world, the addition microelectromechanical systems (MEMS) [18-21], and nanoelectromechanical systems (NEMS) [22-26] to research topics has increased the interest greatly nanomechanics.
 All studies within the scope of these studies deal with mathematical models such as bars, beams, and plates.
-Particularly within the scope of the study, the beam model is
+Particularly within the scope of the study, the beam model is frequently used in vibration and frequency analysis.
+In the scientific world, it is possible to come across studies using numerous beam models in macro, micro, and nano dimensions.
+This is the same for the nanobeams discussed in this study, although less in number.